SAFEHR-data/emap/docs/technical_overview/ADR/waveform-raw-collection.md

 storage will be added, but it can't be guaranteed.

 The total amount of data we plan to collect is in the order of 15TB.
 So clearly this raw HL7 buffer can only buy us a certain amount of time.
+There is also the possibility of uploading raw HL7 messages to a share on the DSH, although a plan for getting them back out again would be required.

 ## Relationship to Emap-star